ArweaveTeam/arweave-js/README.md

 #### Submit a transaction

-The preferred method of submitting a data transactions is to use chunk uploading.
+The preferred method of submitting a data transaction is to use chunk uploading.
 This method will allow larger transaction sizes, resuming a transaction upload if its interrupted and give progress updates while uploading.

 Simple example: